ylizama/world_cinema_festivals/README.md

 # World Cinema Festivals
-Analysis of the latinamerican movies in FILM festivals.
+Analysis of the presence of latinamerican films in Rotterdam Film Festivals and in the Hubert Bals Foundation.

 ## Contents